-Tessereact is considered one of the best OCR solutions available.
-Since 2006 it is sponsored by Google, previously it was developed by Hewlett Packard in C and C++ between 1985 and 1998.
-The system is capable to identify even handwriting, it can learn increasing it’s accuracy, and is among the most developed and complete in the market.
+Tesseract is the free and probably the best OCR solution in the market.
+Since 2006 it has been sponsored by Google; previously, it was developed by Hewlett Packard in C and C++ between 1985 and 1998.
+The system can identify even handwriting; it can learn, increasing its accuracy, and is among the most developed and complete in the market.

-It easily beats commercial competitors like ABBY, if you are looking for a serious solution for OCR, Tesseract is the most accurate one, but don’t expect for massive solutions: it uses a core per process, which means a 8 core processor (hyperthreading accepted) will be able to process 8 or 16 images simultaneously.
+If properly trained, it can beat commercial competitors like ABBY; if you are looking for a serious solution for OCR, Tesseract is the most accurate one, but don’t expect massive solutions: it uses a core per process, which means an 8 core processor (hyperthreading accepted) will be able to process 8 or 16 images simultaneously.

-Tesseact is a great solution, but before thinking about it you must know, last Tesseract’s versions brought big improvements, some of them mean hard work.
-While training could last for hours or days, recent Tesserct’s versions training may be of days, weeks, or even months if you are looking for a multilingual OCR solution.
+Tesseract is a great solution, but before thinking about it, you must know that the last Tesseract’s versions brought big improvements, some of which mean hard work.
+While training could last for hours or days, recent Tesseract’s versions training may be of days, weeks, or even months, especially if you are looking for a multilingual OCR solution.

-In order for Tesseract to work properly, we will need to use the command “convert” (convert between image formats as well as resize an image, blur, crop, despeckle, dither, draw on, flip, join, re-sample, and much more) provided by Imagemagick:
+For Tesseract to work properly, we will need to use the “convert” command.
+This command is useful to convert between image formats and resize an image, blur, crop, despeckle, dither, draw on, flip, join, re-sample, and much more.
+This tool is provided by Imagemagick:

 Now let’s test Tesseract, find an image containing text and run:

-Size Optimization: According to official sources, the optimal pixels size for an image to be processed successfully by Tesseract is 300DPI.
+- Size Optimization: According to official sources, the optimal pixel size for an image to be processed successfully by Tesseract is 300DPI.
 We’ll need to process any image using the -r parameter to enforce this DPI.
 Increasing the DPI will also increase the processing time.

-Page rotation: If when scanned the page wasn’t properly rotated and stays 180° or 45°, Tesseract’s accuracy will decrease, you can use this Python script to automatically detect and fix rotation issues.
+- Page rotation: If, when scanned, the page isn’t properly positioned and stays 180° or 45°, Tesseract’s accuracy will decrease, so you can use a Python script to detect and fix rotation issues automatically.

-Border Removal: According to Tesseract’s official man, borders can erroneously be picked as characters, especially dark borders and where there is gradation variety.
-Removing borders may be a good step to achieve the maximal accuracy with Tesseract.
+- Border Removal: According to Tesseract’s official man, borders can erroneously be picked as characters, especially dark borders and where there is a gradation variety.
+Removing borders may be a good step to achieve maximal accuracy with Tesseract.

-Removing Noise: According to Tesseracts, noise “is random variation of brightness or colour in an image”.
-We can remove it in the binarization step, which means polarizing it’s colors.
+- Removing Noise: According to Tesseract sources, noise “is random variation of brightness or color in an image”.
+We can remove this variation in the binarization step, which means polarizing its colors.

 According to Tesseract’s official wiki, we have 3 current options to train our OCR system: